Wandria/no-key-krnl/README.md

-# no-key-krnl
+# CrackedKRNL
-basically a cracked krnl that does not require a key to use
+Basically a cracked krnl that does not require a key to use Just run the CrackedKRNL.exe and wait for it to install